The albatross needs your help

 Save your stamps

-Help us stamp out albatross deaths by giving us your used postage stamps.
+Help us stamp out albatross deaths by donating your rare and collectible postage stamps and albums.